piedb-dev/piestream/docs/data-model-and-encoding.md

 > Source files: `utils/memcomparable`, `utils/value-encoding`

-RisingWave stores user data in shared key-value storage called 'Hummock'.
+piestream stores user data in shared key-value storage called 'Hummock'.
 Tables, materialized views and checkpoints of internal streaming operators are encoded into key-value entries.
 Every field of a row, a.k.a. cell, is encoded as a key-value entry, except that `NULL` values are omitted.

 ![row-format](./images/data-model-and-encoding/row-format.svg)